JetBrains/kotlin/samples/python_extension/README.md

 This example shows how to use Kotlin/Native programs from other execution environments, such as Python.
 Python has C native interface, which could be used to organize a bridge with the Kotlin/Native application.
 File `kotlin_bridge.c` contains translation code between Kotlin and Python lands.
+This demo works on Linux, Windows (64-bit) or macOS hosts.

 To build and run the sample do the following:

-*   Install Python with development headers, i.e.
+*   Install Python with development headers, i.e. on Linux
     ```
     sudo apt install python-dev
     ```

-*   Run `build.sh`, it will ask for superuser password to install Python extension
+*   Run `build.sh`, it will ask for superuser password to install Python extension.
+    Use build.bat on Windows.
 *   On macOS copy Kotlin binary to extension's directory and change install name with `install_name_tool` tool, i.e.
     ```